On knots that divide ribbon knotted surfaces: Calculations

 \begin{proof} The saddles of \( C \) split into two types.
 Up to isotopy we may assume that as we move in reverse through \( C \) (from \(J\) to \(K\)) we first see the creation of a \( d \)-component unlink, the components of which are then joined together by bands to produce a \(1\)-knot.
 The saddles of \( C \) associated to these bands yield the tube sums that contribute to \( S' \).
-The remaining \( (s - d) \) saddles of \( C \) yield the \(1\)-handles attached to \( S \). \end{proof}
+The remaining \( (s - d) \) saddles of \( C \) yield the \(1\)-handles attached to \( S \).
+A schematic example is given in \Cref{Fig:tubes}. \end{proof}